retainful/woocommerce/readme.txt

 = 1.
 Why do I need to create a Retainful account to use the plugin = Retainful is a Software-as-a-Service platform, built on the cloud.
 The plugin is a connector between your WooCommerce store and Retainful.
 By creating a free account, you can get the API Key for using the platform.
+While the plugin handle the interface with WooCommerce, the email opens, conversion tracking and reporting, follow-ups are performed by the Retainful in the cloud.
-And you can get access to the Insights and Analytics via the platform Dashboard.
+The Insights and Analytics are recorded and provided via the Platform's Dashboard.

 = 2.
+Do you collect any data for conversion metrics? =

+Retainful records the conversions by using only the customer's email, OrderID and the order total.
+No other data is collected.

+= 3.
 What is the Pricing for Retainful =
 Retainful is free.
 Yes.
 There are no charges for using the services of the Retainful - Next Order Coupon for WooCommerce.

-= 3.
+= 4.
 Do I have to pay for support? =
 No. There is no charges for support.

 == Screenshots ==